AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 ## Real-time report with an additional dimension

 The following POST request example includes an additional dimension ([`clickmaplinkbyregion`](https://experienceleague.adobe.com/en/docs/analytics/components/dimensions/compatibility)), along with the `daterangeminute` dimension shown in the first example above.
-The result is additional data values for the added dimension and combined dimension `occurences`.
+The result is additional data values for the added dimension and combined dimension `occurrences`.

 ### Request and response examples